Selecting a Massage Course

 If you are wanting to find out more about the different types of massage available, and the level of study required to perform certain treatment options, please review our Massage Careers page.

 Joining the Massage Industry

-Obtaining the qualification is the first step towards becoming a professional massage therapist.
-After graduation it is strongly recommended that you join an Association.
+Obtaining a qualification is the first step towards becoming a professional massage therapist.
+After graduation, it is strongly recommended that you join an Association.
 Q Academy can recommend the following:

 Associations are the primary regulators the Massage Industry and set the code of conduct and professional recommendations for their members.
 They consult with Government organisations and other professional organisations on the behalf of Massage Therapists to increase recognition of massage as a complimentary and allied service.
 Association membership is also a requirement to be able to provide healthfund rebates to clients with private health insurance.
 Associations also offer support and guidance to therapists, to keep them up-to-date with industry changes and regulations, assist with employment advice and limited legal advice, and can offer therapists discounts on obtaining insurance.